ADGEfficiency/programming-resources/data-engineering/README.md

 - different data layout (columnar) = better for analytics,
 - use when you hit limits with transactional

+The data warehouse is meant to be a repository of the clean, integrated data structured to support analysis

 Athena - easy way to do SQL over S3 data (acts like a relational database).

 Streamining / queueing

+Stream processing is infrastructure for continuous data processing.

 NoSQL